laroche/tastyworks-pnl/README.md

 The summary output lists all assets at the end of each year. 'account-usd' contains a FIFO list of all USD buys and the conversion price for Euro.
 This entry might be very long and look complicated.
 You might want to ignore this line and just look over the list of other assets.

-The option __--summary=summary.csv__ gives some summary of gains and losses for all years.

 The option __--show__ gives some summary graphs.